rsksmart/devportal/docs/04-resources/06-guides/two-way-peg-app/advanced-operations/design-architecture.md

 sidebar_label: Design and Architecture
 title: "Design and Architecture"
 description: "Two way peg design and architecture."
-tags: [2 way peg, powpeg, peg-in, peg-out, 2way-peg, bridge, rbtc, btc, rootstock, testnet, mainnet, guide, setup, integrate, use]
+tags: [2 way peg, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
 ---

 The [2 way peg app](https://app.2wp.rootstock.io/) is a protocol to convert BTC to RBTC and vice versa.
 It is secured by the powpeg, which is a unique 2-way peg system that secures the locked bitcoins with the same Bitcoin hashrate that establishes consensus.
 See the history of the [Powpeg](/concepts/powpeg/).